 Certificates of competence are some of the most useful and credible of yachting qualifications.
 They thoroughly test the skipper's ability, and can therefore appear daunting to potential candidates.
 But well prepared skippers with the right experience needn't worry.
 With the practice and preparation you get from doing the prep course, you should be able to relax sufficiently to let your skills shine through any exam nerves.

 Accommodation during a sailing course is on board the yacht.
-There are almost always three double cabins and two single berths which provide accommodation for eight people.
-However, there would only ever be a maximum of five students on board, plus the instructor.
+There are almost always three double cabins and two single berths in the saloon which provide accommodation for eight people.
+However, there would only ever be a maximum of three students on board, plus the instructor.

-Food Except for supper on the evening you join the boat, we cater on board for all meals.
-We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, muesli, cereal, yogurt and good quality orange juice.
+Except for supper on the evening you join the boat, we cater on board for all meals.
+We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, salmon, muesli and cereal.
 In fact, just the kind of food that you might buy yourself.
 For snacks there is plenty of fruit, but also a supply of chocolate and biscuits.

 If you have any special dietary requirements, we can normally accommodate these.
 Just let us know when you fill out your booking form.